Responses to the COVID-19 pandemic in April 2020: 19 April

-Hundreds have protested against lockdown restrictions imposed by state governors in the Brazilian cities of Rio de Janeiro, Sao Paulo and the capital Brasilia.
+Hundreds have protested against lockdown restrictions imposed by state governors in the Brazilian cities of Rio de Janeiro, São Paulo and the capital Brasília.
 Brazilian President Jair Bolsonaro has criticized the lockdown measures, claiming that the "fear was excessive" and that people want a return to normality.

 Honduran security minister Jair Meza has extended the country's curfew until 26 April in an attempt to curb the spread of the coronavirus.

 Panama has detained about 1,700 undocumented migrants heading to the United States in a jungle camp in La Penita near the Colombian border after 17 coronavirus cases were detected among them.
 These infected individuals have been removed from the camp, whose facilities are designed to host 200 people.

 US President Donald Trump and Turkish President Recep Tayyip Erdoğan agreed to continue their close bilateral cooperation to combat the coronavirus during a phone interview.
 Governor of New York Andrew Cuomo issued a statement, stating that the outbreak in New York state is "on the descent."
 President Trump has also reiterated a US offer to help Iran deal with the coronavirus pandemic if Tehran requested it.

 The World Health Organization and non-profit NGO Global Citizen have sponsored a two-hour One World: Together at Home television broadcast program featuring several celebrities and public figures including Jimmy Kimmel, Stephen Colbert, Jimmy Fallon, Lady Gaga, Paul McCartney, the Rolling Stones, Beyonce, Elton John, Stevie Wonder, David Beckham and former US First Ladies Michelle Obama and Laura Bush.
 These celebrities and public figures will be sharing music, comedy, and personal stories from their own homes.